brutalpixie/BookCoach/index.md

 ### Whoa, man, I can't afford that!

 Lucky for you, there's another option.

-By joining a Group List, you'll pay $116 AUD per month and join a monthly group call with five others.
+By joining a Group List, you'll pay just $116 AUD per month.
+Once there is enough people on the list, you will join a monthly, 5-person call.
 If you have 4 keen friends, it's a great option.

-PRO: It's cheaper
+GOOD THINGS ABOUT THIS: It's cheaper

-CON: Waiting sucks, and you don't get personal attention to help you grow as an artist.
+BAD THINGS ABOUT THIS: Waiting sucks, and you don't get personal attention to help you grow as an artist.

 ### Who is my coach?